+Welding also is used to join beams in the construction of buildings, bridges, and other structures and to join pipes in pipelines, power plants, and refineries.
 A weld is the simplest and easiest way to join sections of pipe.
 The need for complicated joint designs and special threading equipment is eliminated.
 A welded pipe has reduced flow restrictions compared to mechanical connections and the overall installation costs are less.
 The most popular method for welding pipe is the shielded metal-arc process; however, gas shielded arc methods have made big inroads as a result of new advances in welding technology.
-Students enrolled in the Pipe Welding Program will learn the techniques necessary to certify to the following codes: AWSD1.1, API1104 and ASME Section IX.
-Hands-on practice along with classroom study of theory and technique, will be the emphasis of this training program.
+Students enrolled in the Pipe Welding Program will learn the techniques necessary to certify to the following codes: AWSD1.1, API1104, and ASME Section IX.
+Hands-on practice along with classroom study of theory and technique will be the emphasis of this training program.

-- MTECH Program Certificate: Gas Tungsten Arc Pipe Welding
+- MTECH Program Certificate in Pipe Welding

 - AWSD1.1 3G Structural Certificate – SMAW

 - AWSD1.1 6G Structural Pipe Certificate – SMAW